 The exhibitions are designed to help you with specific target selling in area after area

-- Before the show: When calling before the show ask your customer to come to the stand and have a drink with you so that he can… see the complete product range… watch a demonstration of the product in action… see the computer design programme you have introduced… and so on.
+- Before the exhibition: When calling before the exhibition ask your customer to come to the stand and have a drink with you so that they can… see the complete product range… watch a demonstration of the product in action… see the computer design programme you have introduced… and so on.

-- Remember: – the show is an after work hours activity so that you have a chance to sell before and after… You’ll usually be in that sales area for a day or two.
+- Remember: The exhibition is an after work hours activity so that you have a chance to sell before and after… You’ll usually be in that sales area for a day or two.

 Vital aspects of making an exhibition stand work

-As every good salesman knows, the customer is only interested in what you can do for him – he cares about your product features ONLY after he has been shown benefits that the product can give him.
-Your stand therefore must be focused on the customers needs… not on your product.
-If you would like to be ignored by more mine people than you thought existed!… stick up a series of product pictures and sit back… we’ve seen it a number of times… you won’t get to first base.
+As every good salesperson knows, the customer is only interested in what you can do for them – they care about your product features ONLY after they have been shown benefits that the product can give them.
+Your stand therefore must be focused on the customer’s needs… not on your product.
+If you would like to be ignored by more mine people than you thought existed… stick up a series of product pictures and sit back… we’ve seen it a number of times… you won’t get to first base.

 So what do you need on a stand?

-- First and foremost you need a simple story based on the customer… how you can make his life easier, safer, more profitable, more exciting… how you can make him more successful and effective.
-Next you need things that will grab his interest… a demonstration, a computer programme, a short video (10 minutes tops… shorter better!) a blackboard or white board to demonstrate situations.
-Obviously you need products or perhaps key components of products so that customers can feel, look, get involved.
+- First and foremost you need a simple story based on the customer… how you can make their life easier, safer, more profitable, more exciting… how you can make them more successful and effective.
+Next you need things that will grab their interest… a demonstration, a computer programme, a short video (10 minutes tops… shorter is better!), and a blackboard or white board to demonstrate situations.
+Obviously, you need products or perhaps key components of products so that customers can feel, look and get involved.

-- Consider competitions, limited time offers, low cost giveaways
+- Consider competitions, limited time offers or low cost giveaways

 - Make sure that you have a visitors book to record enquiries and interests of visitors.
 You need business cards and writing equipment.